Before Hiring Any

 Our homes are typically the largest investment and we need to take time to ensure that we are hiring reputable home improvement contractors.
 Otherwise we could be making repairs after the job is completed, or overpaying or even worse ending up in court.
 There are many “good guy” contractors who make an honest living by serving others and they are not difficult to find, but we must take our time and do our homework.
 Below are six tips to help you find the best home improvement contractor.

 1. Verify insurance.
 Workers Compensation insurance protects you if a worker is injured on your property.
 Liability Insurance protects you if any of your property is damaged.
+(Available upon request at acceptance of proposals)

 5. Verify license.
 Check with your state licensing department.
 If a license is applicable for your project, the state may help protect you in case of faulty workmanship.
 If a permit is needed, ensure the contractor picks it up, not the homeowner.
 Verify any Professional Builder's License here through the State of Michigan.
 Our Residential Builder's License # is 2102125161

-By asking these questions, it will help you avoid being ripped off or over charged.
+By asking some of these questions, it will help you avoid being ripped off or over charged.
 Any reputable home improvement company will gladly provide you with the information in the aforementioned list.
 If the contractor will not provide the information or are irritated by your questions, it will help make your decision easier - Do Not Use Them.
 Most home improvement contractors are “good guy’s”.
 Ask the right questions and you will find them.